stkim1/view.MTImageMapView/README.md

 - [MTImageMapView Example](https://github.com/stkim1/MTImageMapViewExample)

-### Limits
+### Limits & Cautions

-- Delegate only receives the index of a map
-- Coordinates must be provided in pairs
+- ✨ The coordinates of a polygon map must be provided in an array of `[x, y]` pairs in `vertices` field.
+For the compatibility of upcoming updates, this format will be enforced. 🌟
+- When you're to debug, it is convinient to split the screen space where touch event takes place from the logical space of `dp` unit where you draw polygon maps on an image with graphic tools.
+It is necessary due to the situation in which every Android device has different screen dpi.
+- `MTImageMapTouch` interface delivers
+  1. Android native touch event in the screen pixel space,
+  2. the point of touch in logical space, and
+  3. the polygon map selected.
-- At least 3 pairs of coordinates must be presented
+- At least 3 pairs of coordinates must present to form a polygon map.
-- No "rect", "circle" type map is supported.
-"Polygon" only at this time being
+- No "rect", "circle" type map is supported. "__polygon__" only at this time being.

 ## Credits
 - Dan Sunday's Fast Winding Number Algorithm